what do you mean by “consciousness”? (part 1)

 Your “consciousness” isn’t an ordinary physical thing.
 It’s not the sort of thing that you could see or touch.
 It’s not some small fleshy organ somewhere in your brain.
 It’s not a glowing fluid you could catch a jar (although it’s shown this way in some science fiction films).
 It’s a not a “vibration” or, if it is, we can’t see whatever is vibrating.
 If it exists in some other space, we don’t know where that space is or how to get there.

 Philosophers call things like this “metaphysical“.
 That is, it’s perfectly real, in exactly the same way as any other physical thing, but it’s invisible for one reason or another — it’s made of invisible stuff.
-The idea that your mind or self is made of metaphysical stuff is called “substance dualism“.
+The idea that your mind or self is made of metaphysical stuff is called “substance dualism” — and there isn’t a single modern philosopher that thinks substance dualism is correct.

-The big problem is this: these invisible things have to have a way of interacting with visible things — e.g., your consciousness can make your hand move and when you perceive things, the world is having an effect on your mind.
-If our physics is even close to being right, this would require that at least some energy is exchanged between your mind and your body, at least enough energy to reliably carry information from one to the other.
+The big problem is this: these invisible things have to have a way of interacting with visible things — e.g., your consciousness can make your hand move and the world affects your mind when you perceive things.
+If our physics is even close to being right, this would require that at least some energy is exchanged between your mind and your body, at least enough to reliably carry information from one to the other.

-Unfortunately for metaphysics, people have become incredibly good at measuring energy, and no trace of this metaphysical “mind-stuff” has shown up in our particle accelerators or our equations.
+Unfortunately for metaphysics, physicists have become incredibly good at measuring energy, and no trace of this metaphysical “mind-stuff” has shown up in their particle accelerators or their equations.
 At this point they’ve measured most things to about one part in a thousand billion billion.
 Either: (1) Our physics is just wrong and there is a way to transfer information using less energy than we can measure.
 (2) There is no mind-stuff and no metaphysical basis for the self.

 The Only Way I Can Think of That This Might Make Sense

-You might be getting tired of my constant criticism of what other people think.
-Just to give it a rest, here’s what I actually think.
+You might be getting tired of snarky criticism, so, just to give it a rest, here’s what I actually think.

 It’s possible that all these ways of talking about “consciousness” or the “self” are dead metaphors.
 A metaphor tries to say something true about something that actually exists, using language that isn’t true about something that may not exist.

 They could be something else, something that isn’t physical: a sequence of experience, a strategy or function or algorithm that the brain implements, information, or subjective perception and subjective action.
-It could be a list of things or a system of things, like the list made by Major Kusanagi.
+It could be a system of several aspects, like the list made by Major Kusanagi.

 You just have to be careful that a metaphor is still apt — that whatever you’re saying with the metaphoric language is still also true for the target of the metaphor, the thing you’re actually talking about.
 Metaphors that reify can be misleading — you’re talking something that’s not a physical thing as if it was a physical thing and there are may be significant differences between the way physical things work and the way the target of the metaphor works.

 If you start to forget that you’re using a metaphor, the metaphor dies.
+It stops being a figure a speech and starts to seem literal.
 If everyone in a culture forgets the metaphor, it becomes a dead metaphor.
-Sometimes the literal meaning gets forgotten and all that remains is the metaphor — the metaphor stops being a figure a speech and starts to seem literal.
+Sometimes the literal meaning gets forgotten and all that remains is the metaphor.
 Sometimes the word becomes polysemous — a word with two meanings.
 The literal meaning and the metaphoric meaning exist side by side.

 I think it’s not a coincidence that the word Neshamah (נשמה) in Hebrew means both “soul” and “breath”.
-I don’t know, but I imagine that at one time it just meant “breath”, and it was often.used as a metaphor for “self”.
-Now it means both — one of the meanings is the old “literal” meaning, the other might be a dead metaphor.
+I don’t know, but I imagine that at one time it just meant “breath”, and it was often used as a metaphor for “living self”.
+Now it means both.
+One of the definitions is the original literal meaning, the other is a dead metaphor.